Sylvain Salnave: President of Haiti

 This success made Salnave master of Petit-Goave, which town the insurgents were compelled to evacuate.
 In February 1869, the whole of the Southern Department was once more under his authority, with the exception of Jérémie and Cayes, which were closely surrounded.
-From Camp-Boudet, where he had established his headquarters, he personally directed the siege of Cayes, of which eventually he would have taken possession had not fortunes of war gone contrary to him in the Artibonite.
+From Camp-Boudet, where he had established his headquarters, he personally directed the siege of Cayes, of which eventually he would have taken possession had not fortunes of war gone contrary to his plan in the Artibonite.
 His principal lieutenant, General Victorin Chevallier, had been obliged to evacuate Gonaïves, which was occupied by Saget's troops.
 On their arrival at Port-au-Prince Chevallier's soldiers created such disturbances that Salnave had to leave Camp-Boudet hurriedly for the capital, where he arrived on September 1, 1869.
 He had also at that time to fight the opposition of the Catholic clergy.
 On June 28 he had summarily dismissed Martial-Guillaume-Marie Testard du Cosquer, the Archbishop of Port-au-Prince; and had taken the same measure against Alexis-Jean-Marie Guilloux, the Vicar-General, on October 16.

 Salnave's position was getting worse; one of his most faithful followers, General Victorin Chevallier, Secretary of War, who was in command of the army surrounding Jacmel, deserted his cause in November and joined the insurrection.
 Salnave now began to reflect that he might yet be able to allay the discontent reigning throughout the country by relinquishing the absolute power he had usurped.
 In August 1869, he appointed a Legislative Council.
 This body met in November and, reestablishing the Presidency for life assumed by Salnave, reenacted the Constitution of 1846.
 But it was too late to be of avail and the abolition of the dictatorship was powerless in saving the Government; for Cap-Haitien and the whole department of the Northwest had already joined the cause of the insurrection.
 A bold attack on Port-au-Prince at length put an end to this civil war.
 On December 16, 1869, Generals Georges Brice and Boisrond-Canal landed at the capital at the head of 1,200 soldiers; in the night they had surprised the Government man-of-war La Terreur.
 During the fight which ensued this ship began bombarding the Executive Mansion; a shot struck the powder magazine, causing it to explode just after Salnave had left the place.
 Salnave succeeded in reaching the Dominican territory; but General José María Cabral, who was in sympathy with his opponents, betraying the trust he had placed in him, gave him up to the Haitians.